jsinger562/Aristato/README.md

 # Aristato
  Capstone Project

-    Please refer to report for a detailed explanation of this repoository.
+    Please refer to report for a detailed explanation of this repository.

     To run, run pre-processing.py and the feed_bert_and_write() function in feed_bert.py, then run main.py.